-The company’s revenue is derived from a customer base that exceeds 925 million.
-As a defensive consumer business with a 4.6% dividend yield, CHL should hold up rather well going forward, especially now that it appears to be putting in a bottom after a tough year.
+The company’s revenue is derived from a customer base that exceeds 950 million.
+As a defensive consumer business with a 6.5% dividend yield, CHL should hold up rather well going forward, especially now that it appears to be putting in a bottom after a tough year.

-I see China Mobile as a value stock with an ample cash stockpile, trading at only a bit over nine times trailing earnings.
+I see China Mobile as a value stock with an ample cash stockpile, trading at only a bit over seven times trailing earnings.

 I’ll keep a sharp eye out for more monopoly-like opportunities as I scour the world serving subscribers of my Cabot Global Stocks Explorer advisory.
 To learn what other international stocks I’m currently recommending, click here.